mixxplorer/guest-users/README.md

 ```bash
 cargo deb -p guest-users-pam && cargo deb -p guest-users-nss && cargo deb -p guest-users-lib && cargo deb -p guest-users-sync-accountsservice && cargo deb -p guest-users-guest-warning
 ```

+## Architecture

+This section describes a few architectural decisions taken during development of this package.
+This section shouldn't be necessary to read for using the package, but might be helpful before touching the code.

+### Guest users lifetime

+#### Guest user creation

+Guest users are created on the fly on login of new guest users.
+Therefore, after installation no "real" guest user exists.
+The user, which is shown is the `guest` user, specified via `guest_username_new_user`.
+It is a user, only consisting of a user name (no home directory etc.).

+This `guest_username_new_user` username will be matched by the PAM guest-users module and if the name matches, it will create a new user.
+PAM does support replacing the user name during login.
+And that is what the the PAM guest-users module does.
+It replaces the `guest_username_new_user` user name with the newly generated guest user (with a different name).

+With this approach, it is possible to isolate different guest sessions from each other by providing different users to them.

+Therefore, a typical login might look like this:

+* User logs in via ghost user (by default `guest`)
+* PAM module gets invoked
+  * Creates new `guest-$id` user
+  * replaces the username `guest` with `guest-$id`
+  * PAM module returns
+* User gets logged in

+Using this approach, even a re-login is possible by using the `guest-$id` user specifically.
+However, the PAM module denies such login if no session is open for the user and/or the system got restarted.

+#### Guest user re-login

+For various occasions (like a locked session), a guest user must be able to re-authenticate.
+As a guest user does not have any password, the authentication is performed without any credential.
+This might impose an issue on thin client / multi-seat systems, which is the reason why this package currently supports only one-seat systems.

+A re-login is permitted as long as the guest user session is active and the system did not get rebooted in after user creation.

+#### Guest user removal

+Currently, guest users will only be disabled but not removed.
+Guest users might have created some resources with their user ID.
+To reduce the risk implied by user id or group id re-using, this package does not release any assigned ids.

+For specific use cases it might make sense to release ids at some point.
+E.g. if you reset your systems on a regular basis, you might just delete the database, which also releases all claimed IDs.